Mukulch15/geolocation/README.md

 # Geolocation
 This application parses csv data consisting of ip and their geo data and also exposes an api to get the location data using ip address.
 I have used flow library to process the csv files and insert the data into db.
-Initially I thought of using tasks to get the required parallelism but had to move to flow because of the following reasons.
+Initially I thought of using tasks to get the required parallelism but had to move to flow because of the following reasons:

 Flow allows us to divide the work into multiple stages wherein the data will be processed parallely according to available cores.
 Even though tasks allow us to parallelize any unit of work, but then it will lead to additional boiler plates 'cause flow provided us with useful abstractions over genstage(like batching etc) that allows us to focus more on the logic and less on boiler plate.